secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 2. Team Member signature
 3. Direct Manager signature
 4. Executive Signature: E-Group or C-Suite Member
-5. Once all signatures have been signed, the form will be saved in the team member's Bamboo HR file under the Documents tab, Growth & Development folder
+5. Once all signatures have been signed, Total Rewards will save the form in the team member's BambooHR file under the Documents tab, Growth & Development folder

 If approvals are taking longer than expected, the team member should send a message to all signatures to ask them to sign.